ttocsneb/qubed/updatelog.md

 ---

  - Removed loading screen
+ - Only one active powerup at a time

 ##### Bugfixes
  - game crashes while loading after closing the app with the back button. (#1)